 Going back to the example from the First Page - Since the panorama has matched the focal length of the wider angle lens we can work out the equivalent f-stop by knowing how much larger the entrance pupil is on the longer focal length.
 In this case it's exactly 3 times (75 ÷ 25 = 3), so we can divide 1.4 by 3, which = 0.4666666 (rounded up to 0.47).

 The panorama (above) can be calculate one of two ways:

-The first example can also be worked out by dividing the lens values by how much larger the final stitch is compared to a single image.
+The first example can also be worked out using the method from the 1st example (by how much larger the final stitch is compared to a single image).
 In this case - 3.86 times larger.
 135 ÷ 3.86 = 35 for the focal length & 1.8 ÷ 3.86 = 0.47 for the f-stop.
 This also confirms the above calculation.

-The alternative way to see equivalency is to view it as the sensor being the thing that grows. we still maintain the 75mm aperture here, but the image circle of the lens expands along with the sensor size. we use the same multiplication, but on the sensor size instead - times each dimension of the full frame (24 x 36mm) by 3.86, which = 93 x 139mm.
+The alternative way to see equivalency is to view it as the sensor being the thing that grows.
+The 75mm entrance pupil remains, but the image circle of the lens expands along with the sensor size. we use the same multiplication, but on the sensor size instead - multiply each dimension of the full frame dimensions (24x36mm) by 3.86, which = 93x139mm.

-This means we have emulated a sensor size somewhere between Medium and Large Format, whilst retaining the 135mm f/1.8 lens characteristic, projected to the larger image circle.
+Thus it has emulated a sensor size somewhere between Medium and Large Format, whilst retaining the super fast 135mm f/1.8 lens characteristic, projected to a larger image circle.
 Just like the full frame equivalent 35mm f/0.47 lens - nothing like this exists because it would be too big, heavy and expensive to manufacture into a commercially viable product.
-A lens to shoot this image in a single click would make Sigma's 1.6Kg Bokeh Monster lens (105mm f/1.4) look like a cheap pancake lens.
+If a lens to shoot this image in a single shot existed, it would make Sigma's massive 105mm Art lens look like a cheap pancake.